shd101wyy/Yo/DESIGN.md

 ## Philosophy

 A little bit safer "C", with zero-cost abstraction, and a little bit of functional programming.
-The explicit is better than the implicit.
+Explicit is better than Implicit.
-The strict is better than the loose.
+Strict is better than Loose.

 ## Inspiration